SUNY Downstate Medical Center

 - Dr. Ehlke: Co-editor, Health Politics and Policy textbook, Faculty Advisor, SPH Student Council, research on British and American health policy.

-- Dr. LaRosa: Committee Chair of the Brooklyn Health Reports, member of the Board of Directors of the Bedford Stuyvesant Family Health Center, and co-author of the textbook: New Dimensions in Women’s Health.
+- Dr. LaRosa: Vice Chair of the Board of Directors of the Bedford Stuyvesant Family Health Center, co-author of the textbook: New Dimensions in Women’s Health, 2014.

 Student Project Examples